akashjagade/ProductCategoryRestApi/README.md

 # ProductCategoryRestApi
-In this project , I developed API using Spring Boot and Hibernate .
-Entities involved were Product and Category .
-Relationship between product and category is one to many .
-I performed CRUD operations on these entities .
-Also while retrieving information of product , I also displayed information of it's category .
+In this project,I developed API using Spring Boot and Hibernate.Entities involved were Product and Category.Relationship between product and category is one to many .
+I performed CRUD operations on these entities.Also while retrieving information of product,I also displayed information of it's category.Kindly refer to attached txt file for running the project.